Court rejects appeals by 47 Russians against Olympic bans

 ”There is no absolute right to get an invitation from the IOC to come to the Olympics,” Hess said in a telephone interview. ”That was within the IOC’s discretion, and they didn’t exercise it arbitrarily.
 If Russia had an Olympic team, CAS might have said: `IOC, the Russians can put them on their own team.
 You can’t keep them out.’
 But Russia doesn’t have an Olympic team.”

+Angela Ruggiero of the IOC athletes’ commission said the decision provided clarity for all competitors.

+”The message we’re sending to athletes now is, the decision’s been made, you should be incredibly confident that every athlete, including the Olympic Athletes from Russia, have had to clear incredibly high hurdles to get here,” Ruggiero said.

-U.S. athletes praised the CAS decision and the end to uncertainty around the participation of some Russian athletes.
+U.S. athletes also welcomed the end to uncertainty around the participation of some Russian athletes.

 —